 What is an Agile Framework?

 Agile represents an overarching philosophy for software development, emphasizing the value of iterating quickly and often to satisfy customers.
-An agile framework can be defined as a specific software-development approach based on the agile philosophy articulated in the Agile Manifesto.
+Therefore, an agile framework can be defined as a specific software-development approach based on the agile philosophy articulated in the Agile Manifesto.

 You can refer to any of these frameworks as methodologies or even processes.
 Though, as you may recall that one of the manifesto’s four values states the philosophy prioritizes “Individuals and interactions over processes and tools.”
-The majority of agile teams use frameworks only as a starting point for their agile transformation, eventually customizing elements to meet their unique needs.
+Most agile teams use frameworks only as a starting point for their agile transformation, eventually customizing elements to meet their unique needs.

-There are many popular agile frameworks used by various organizations.
-Often these organizations modify parts of the frameworks as they see fit and as they iterate on their own agile processes.
+Various organizations use many popular frameworks.
+Often these organizations modify parts of the frameworks as they see fit and iterate on their own agile processes.
 Below you’ll find our overviews of several commonly used and well-document frameworks for agile software development.

 - eXtreme Programming (XP)